ilius/nushell-contributor-book/en/README.md

 # Nushell Contributor Book

-The goals of this book are to help developers understand how Nu is designed and developed, to make it easier to jump in and contribute.
+This book explains how Nu is designed so that it's easy for developers to jump in and contribute.

 The current draft includes: